 3. Update the Excel file with the appropriate information.

-- For testing, the only required fields are SupplierSKU, MerchantSKU, UPC and Quantity.
-Additional fields may be required depending on the Retailer specifications.
+- For testing, the only required fields are SupplierSKU, UPC, Quantity and SupplierDescription.

 - Be sure to load at least 5 unique SupplierSKUs (anything less may cause issues with test order generation.

 - NOTE: UPCs are typically 12 digits long, and we advise you format the field at Text to ensure the number is not converted into a scientific number.